d05dev/scriptdevil-addon/README.md

 Edit, save, and run Lua scripts in a clean multi-line editor.
 Great for debugging and quickly building interfaces at runtime.
 ___
 ⚠️ **NOTE:** Only WoW Classic is supported at this time.
-Feel free to edit the ToC file to run on retail, but may not function properly.
+Feel free to edit the ToC file to run on retail, but it may not function properly.
 ___

 ### *Installation*